Action #1113

 If you want to be really general (and also allow the case of a drift scan where Alt/Az is fixed, or a slew scan where everything changes), than a concept of Pointings could be introduced, however you then need to differenciate between RA/Dec and Horizontal pointings.

-#17 Updated by Kosack Karl over 10 years ago
+#17 Updated by Kosack Karl almost 11 years ago

 actually, thinking about it more, I do like your GCTAPointings class, but I was confusing it with just a container of GCTAPointings (which it isnt: it’s more of a factory class that genreates a GCTAPointing given a time).
 It may give the same GCTAPointing over and over again, with only the horizontal coordinate changed, for example.
 That does work generally, and there is no longer a concept of tracking/drift/slew, etc.